 The crowds flock to Brighton in the summer months, however, this is part of the reason why I recommend being patient a bit longer and heading to the south coast of England in September.
 The streets are a little calmer, but all the street entertainers are still out.

-The water has warmed up, meaning you will start to see people jumping in to the sea without suddenly jumping back uou.
+The water has warmed up, meaning you will start to see people jumping into the sea without suddenly jumping back you.

-The entertainment is in full blast and there are an unbelievable number of activities you can try, such as bubble football, cocktail making, chocolate tasting, Quidditch (yes, you heard me right), bottomless brunch, mud buggies or escape rooms.
+The entertainment is in full blast and there is an unbelievable number of activities you can try, such as bubble football, cocktail making, chocolate tasting, Quidditch (yes, you heard me right), bottomless brunch, mud buggies or escape rooms.